osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 ### How to import Images

-First of all you need your Openstack credentials, having them in an `my-project-openrc.sh` file and source them to your shell.
+First of all you need your OpenStack credentials, having them in an `my-project-openrc.sh` file and source them to your shell.

 The openstack cli client is now able to connect to the cloud environment and do all the following steps.

-To get your credentials please check with your SCS Provider.
+To get your credentials please check with your OpenStack provider.

-If you want to preserve the `/dev/sd*` device names of the mountpoints, you must inject the new image and add some properties while uploading it into the SCS Cloud or add them later on to the images with Horzion web interface or openstack cli client.
+If you want to preserve the `/dev/sd*` device names of the mountpoints, you must inject the new image and add some properties while uploading it into the OpenStack environment or add them later on to the images with Horzion web interface or openstack cli client.

 ```
 openstack image create --progress --property hw_disk_bus=scsi --property hw_scsi_model=virtio-scsi --property hw_watchdog_action=reset --disk-format raw --private --file testing-host-disc0.raw  testing-host-image-disc0